-In order to know the difference between emf and voltage, we should be aware that EMF stands for electromotive force and is referred to as the voltage present at the ends of the source in the absence of current.
-And when we close the circuit for letting the electric current flow, then, there is a presence of voltage at the ends of the source.
+To know the difference between emf and voltage, we should be aware that emf stands for electromotive force and is referred to as the voltage present at the ends of the source in the absence of current.
+And when we close the circuit to let the electric current flow, then there is a presence of voltage at the ends of the source.

 Difference Between EMF and Voltage

-The voltage found is very small compared to emf and it is the result of the internal resistance of the source itself which is leading the drop in the voltage.
+The voltage found is very small compared to emf and is the result of the source’s internal resistance leading to the drop in the voltage.

-EMF is electrically charged particles as a result of the separation of electrons from the atoms by consuming some types of energy such as chemical, mechanical, or light.
+EMF is caused by electrically charged particles as a result of the separation of electrons from the atoms by consuming some types of energy such as chemical, mechanical, or light.

 EMF= A/Q (where A= amount of work performed and Q= amount of electricity)

-Voltage is the difference of the electrical states on the poles.
+Voltage is the difference between the electrical states on the poles.
 In a closed electrical circuit, electrons move from the negative half to the positive half.
-Electrical voltage is referred to the work performed by the electric force in moving the charge from one point of the field to another
+Electrical voltage is defined as the work performed by the electric force in moving the charge from one point of the field to another

 These were some difference between EMF and Voltage.
 If you wish to find out more, download BYJU’S The Learning App.

 |EMF:Cells, Electromotive Force and Internal Resistance